LingConLab/documentation/README.md

 library(lingtypology)
 ```

-Superheroes could also use `packageVersion()` function and report verssions of the packages.
+Superheroes could also use `packageVersion()` function and report versions of the packages.

 ```
 library(tidyverse) # v.
 1.2.1